themeteorchef/adding-a-beta-invitation-system-to-your-meteor-application/adding-a-beta-invitation-system-to-your-meteor-application.md

 #### Authenticated Routes

-Now we want to focus on the routes that user's will get access to once they're logged in.
+Now we want to focus on the routes that users will get access to once they're logged in.

 <p class="block-header">/client/routes/routes-authenticated.coffee</p>